Case Study - Non-Profit Arts Group Website

 While collections worked well for products, it wasn’t a good fit for team member bio's and I rolled back to building team pages as one-offs.
 The backend was too cumbersome with no ability to sort a collection of images alphabetically.

-To be useful structured data collections need both a strong front-end tools for presentation and back-end tools for content management.
+Structured data collections need both a strong front-end tools for presentation and back-end tools for content management to be useful.

 Accommodating Growth

-K&A currently relies on Eventbright and Signup Genius to organize its workshops.
-They are simple and low cost but its an ordeal to extract and collect data from multiple sources.
+K&A relied on Eventbright and Signup Genius to organize its workshops.
+They were simple and low cost but it was an ordeal to extract and collect data from multiple sources.